A New Wave of Marine Radar

 Halo Pulse Compression Radar transmits a low-power pulse to cover the nearest range, then five CHIRPs of increasing length.

-Halo uses beam sharpening for improved target separation, like their Broadband G4 radome, and operates with dual ranges simultaneously from 300' to 72 nautical miles.
-It’s got a lot of other amazing capabilities for you to consider, and even the bling factor of blue LED accent lighting to make it look really cool.
+Halo uses beam sharpening for improved target separation, like their Broadband G4 radome, and operates with dual ranges simultaneously from 300' to 72 nm.
+It has several other amazing capabilities for your consideration including the cool visual bling of blue LED accent lighting.

 This graphic explains a little about how the Halo™ Radar works.
 For all the details, download the Halo Product Brief.

-Garmin’s Fantom™ radar is available in 4' and 6' array sizes, both rated at a 72 nautical mile range.
+Garmin’s Fantom™ radar is available in 4' and 6' array sizes, both rated at a 72 nm range (but given the curvature of the Earth. the effective distance that an objected can be detected is much shorter).
 Fantom™ uses the Doppler effect, which Garmin calls MotionScope™ Technology, to detect and highlight moving targets, such as small, fast vessels headed your way, flocks of birds or weather cells.
 Fantom radar uses both pulse compression and pulse expansion.